thestennettreport/TheStennettReport.github.io/README.md

 ## TikTok Series:

-The analysis is also presented in a series of TikTok videos, available at: [Your TikTok Profile Link]
+The analysis is also presented in a series of TikTok videos, available at: [@TheStennettReport](https://www.tiktok.com/@thestennettreport)

 ## Website:

-The Markdown files are hosted on GitHub Pages, creating a website that makes the analysis accessible to a wider audience: [https://thestennettreport.github.io]
+The Markdown files are hosted on GitHub Pages, creating a website that makes the analysis accessible to a wider audience: https://thestennettreport.github.io

 ## Call to Action: